-The Superintendent/President shall, annually, provide each member of the Board with any revisions of revisions of the administrative procedures should they, in the Board's judgment, be inconsistent with the Board's own policies.
+The Superintendent/President shall, annually, provide each member of the Board with any revisions of Administrative Procedures since the last time they were provided.
+The Board reserves the right to direct revisions of the administrative procedures should they, in the Board's judgment, be inconsistent with the Board's own policies.